DAY 3/’EKOLU: CIRCLE ISLAND TOUR

 Everyone back in their seats, we proceeded to follow the road along the gorgeous shoreline of North Oahu.
 I realized quickly that we were in Waimea and that we were stopping at the famous Pipeline that Mike and I had passed just a few days before.
 However, once again I was disappointed to see that there was nobody riding the waves, but it was nice to get out and walk the area where the events took place.
 The stop was short since we were just passing through on our way to our lunch stop.

 Our main stop for the day was snorkeling with the turtles at a secluded North Shore beach.
 This was a rare time where we were with other tour groups.
-After receiving very serious instructions from our snorkel guide regarding the laws protecting the sea turtles and their habitat, I geared up with the provided snorkel gear (I did not know if I would have been able to use my own) and plunged into the warm Hawaiian surf.
+After receiving very serious instructions from our snorkel guide regarding the laws protecting the sea turtles and their habitat, I geared up with the provided snorkel gear and plunged into the warm Hawaiian surf.

 Uhm, but there wasn’t much to see here.
 The water was pretty void of coral and fish, much less sea turtles.
 It wasn’t a total loss however, because after about 10 minutes of floundering around, I did see a huge turtle glide out of the murky depths.